kimgoetzke/kimgoetzke.github.io/content/other/terminal-and-powershell.md

 - Use `CTRL` + `Space` to show "MenuComplete" i.e. available options based on the input provided so far
 - Use `Arrow key (right)` for basic auto-complete
 - Set up advanced auto-complete - see [this article](https://techcommunity.microsoft.com/t5/itops-talk-blog/autocomplete-in-powershell/ba-p/2604524)
+- Toggle command history with `F2`

+## Customise Terminal default layout

+1. Create a desktop shortcut
+2. Set the target as `C:\Users\[Username]\AppData\Local\Microsoft\WindowsApps\wt.exe`
+3. Append any customisations to the above target, e.g. ` -p "PowerShell 7 (x86)" ; split-pane -H -p "Ubuntu"` to open with two horizontal panes with Powershell and Bash
+4. Add a keyboard shortcut and/or select `Open as Administrator` if you want

 ## Basic Terminal commands